azagniotov/stubby4j/docs/CODE-EXAMPLES.md

 }
 ```

-## Making HTTP Requests to stubby4j at Runtime Using stubby4j Client
+## How to Make HTTP Request to stubby4j at Runtime Using Client

 ```java
 @Test